-Students in grades 3-12 are invited to share their creative talent and unique ideas by creating an art project that celebrates immigrants in America.
+Students in grades 3-12 were invited by the Museum to share their creative talent and unique ideas by creating an art project that celebrates immigrants in America.

-Teachers of participating students are invited to schedule field trips to the Museum or arrange for members of the Museum's Speaker's Bureau to visit classrooms and present labor studies talks as a means of inspiration for the students.
-Outside of school, students are invited to visit and tour the Museum for help with ideas.
+Teachers of participating students arranged for members of the Museum's Speaker's Bureau to visit the school and a present labor studies talk as a means of inspiration for the students.

-Angelica M. Santomauro, Ed.D., Director of the Museum, announced the project, saying, "This program enables young people to express themselves creatively and celebrate immigrants in America.
+Angelica M. Santomauro, Ed.D., Director of the Museum, announced the project in March 2017, saying, "This program enables young people to express themselves creatively and celebrate immigrants in America.
 Participating students will always remember the experience."

 The Celebrating Immigrants in America Project is made possible, in part, by the generous support of the Passaic Count Education Associations (PCEA).